Randy, sick with a cold, performed at the Agora Ballroom in Columbus on March 8th, 1981. It was also his 35th birthday,

-The reviews do not mention all of the twelve songs that were played, however based on reviews and live recordings from this tour, Randy usually played the same selection of numbers in his hour-long set.
+The reviews do not mention all of the twelve songs that were played, however based on other reviews and live recordings from this tour, Randy usually played the same selection of numbers in his hour-long set.
 Opening with “Bad Man” and closing with “Hearts On Fire.”
 Then, coming back with “Deep Inside My Heart” and “One More Song” as encores.
 His shows also included three of his Eagles songs: “Take It To The Limit,” “Try & Love Again” and “Too Many Hands.”

 Setlist: